Moonlight-Panel/Docs/gettingStarted/index.md

 ### Getting started
-***This project is in early access***
+***This project still in development, changes may occur***

 Start hosting servers with moonlight in a few simple steps.

 Requirements:
-- A ubuntu linux server
+- An Ubuntu Linux server
-- The ability to run docker
+- The ability to run Docker
-- 4GB of memory (recommended, can work with less)
+- 4 GB of memory (recommended; can work with less)
 - 20GB of disk space
 - 2 Cores